-- 1. Constitute a committee and coordinate a committee meeting during the annual conference. - 2.
+- 1. Constitute a committee and plan for leadership succession using the following procedure. - a.
+Determine Primary Committee Co-Chair more tenured leader who ultimately leads the work of the committee - b.
+Select a Secondary Committee Co-Chair this person will eventually take over upon the departure of the Primary Committee Co-Chair - c.
+Select a Co-Chair Elect this person will follow the Secondary Committee Co-Chair when that person moves up to the primary position. - 2.
 Develop a plan of work and budget.
-Send to president-elect and Board liaison within 30 days of the end of the annual conference. - 3.
+Send to president-elect and Board liaison within 30 days of the end of the fiscal year. - 3.
 Receive communication from Board liaison as to approval of budget and plan of work by early October. - 4.
 Carry out plan of work.
 Communicate with Board liaison monthly as to progress and problems.
 Report issues to liaison that need to be discussed at Board meetings. - 5.
-Write 2 reports annually; a mid-year report due on mid March and a year-end "Annual Report" by early September. - 6.
+Write 2 reports annually a mid-year report due on mid-March and a year-end "Annual Report" by early September. - 6.
 Send reimbursement vouchers to Board liaison for approval. - 7.
-Chair committee meeting at convention to discuss plan of work for next year. - 8.
-Communicate the activities of your group through the NCDA Magazine.
+Chair committee meeting at convention to discuss plan of work for next year and recruit new members. - 8.
+Communicate the activities of your group through the NCDA Online Career Convergence Magazine.
 Write at least one article each year. - 9.
-Recommend someone to chair your committee when your term is over. - 10.
+Consider hosting a webinar or other NCDA Professional Development activity make request through the Board Liaison. - 10.
+Be sure to have consistent co-chairs identified so committee secession stays intact to continue the work. - 11.
 Transfer files and relevant historical records to the person who takes over your responsibilities.